ezsystems/ezplatform-content-forms/doc/specifications/content_edit.md

-# Symfony forms content edit
+# Symfony Forms content edit

 ## Synopsis
-repository-forms supports creating content with and without an intermediate draft.
+EzPlatform Content Forms supports creating content with and without an intermediate draft.
 This describes editing with drafts.

 Editing content implies creating a new version of an existing content, rendering a form with the